 Before getting started, it's important to note that there's no real benefit in adjusting a pre-existing addon domain's document root.
 Unless the change is strictly for visual purposes or to cater to a development request.

-Other than that, you're usually better off keeping the document root for the domain set.
-Changing the document root for an addon or subdomain at times may break the site as the hard links and paths declared within the web application or database may no longer exist.
-In such a scenario, consulting a systems administrator or developer may be beneficial.
+Otherwise, you're better off keeping the document root for the domain set.
+Changing the document root for an addon or subdomain may sometimes break the site as the hard links and paths declared within the web application or database may no longer exist.
+Consulting a systems administrator or developer may be beneficial in such a scenario.

-- Log in to the cPanel account the addon or sub-domain is located in.
+- Log in to the cPanel account the addon or sub-domain is located.

-- Locate the domain to change the document root for under "Modify Addon Domain" or "Modify a Subdomain".
+- Locate the domain to change the document root and select "Manage."

-NOTE: You will still have to manually move the site's contents into the new document root.
-This change only lets Apache knows where to look for the domain's contents.
+Also note, you must still manually move the site's contents into the new document root.
+This change only lets Apache know where to search the domain's contents.